These web-pages are created by the Jetlane Greyhound team.

 Mostly there are no betting possibilities (the only exception is the bigger GRL competitions)

 All dogs are at least 15 months old and they have to pass solo.

 Annually you have to by a GRL competition licence for every dog but the owner or trainer himself does not need any licenses to take a part in competitions.

-We participate SVKL races but also belong to the society named “TSGK” (Tampere District Greyhound Club).
-It is a special society for greyhound racers who operate under the organisation “GRL” (Finnish Greyhound Racing Union).
+We participate SVKL races but also belong to the societies named “TSGK” (Tampere District Greyhound Club), "TGK (Turku) and "EGU".
+Those're special societies for greyhound racers who operate under the organisation “GRL” (Finnish Greyhound Racing Union).
 In our official competition system there is two different dog breeds at present: greyhounds and whippets.
 Every season we have about ten contest days in Tampere Kauppi Track.
-Our nearest society "TGK" has also annually about 6 competition days, mostly on Saturdays or Sundays.
+Our nearest society "TGK" has also annually about 4 - 6 competition days, mostly on Saturdays or Sundays.
 All those races are arranged in Turku Metsämäki stadium.
 It was established in 1996.
 The track is situated in the middle of Metsämäki Horse stadium about 6 kilometres to north from the centre of Turku City.
 The track bends are 53 m with a gradient of 11%.
 Racing distances are 325 m (sprint), 495 m, 560 m and 785 m (stayer).